-So much will change in fifty years that it is refreshing to be able to predict some continuity.
+So much will change in fifty years that it is refreshing to to predict some continuity.
 One thing that I believe will last is floating point arithmetic.
-Of course, the details will change, and in particular, word lengths will continue their progression from 16 to 32 to 64 to 128 bits and beyond, as sequences of computations become ever longer and require, if only at a logarithmic pace, ever more accuracy to contain accumulation of errors.
-But I believe the two defining features of floating point arithmetic will persist: relative rather than absolute magnitudes, and rounding of all intermediate quantities.
+Of course, the details will change, and in particular, word lengths will continue their progression from 16 to 32 to 64 to 128 bits and beyond, as sequences of computations become longer and require more accuracy to contain accumulation of errors.
+Conceivably we might even switch to hardware based on a logarithmic representation of numbers.
+But I believe the two defining features of floating point arithmetic will persist: relative rather than absolute magnitudes, and rounding of all intermediate operations.

-Outside the numerical community, some people feel that floating point arithmetic is an anachronism, a 1950s kludge that is destined to be cast aside as machines become more sophisticated.
+Outside the numerical analysis community, some people feel that floating point arithmetic is an anachronism, a 1950s kludge that is destined to be cast aside as machines become more sophisticated.
 Computers may have been born as number crunchers, the feeling goes, but now that they are fast enough to do arbitrary symbolic manipulations, we must move to a higher plane.
-In truth, however, no amount of computer power will change the fact that most numerical problems cannot be solved symbolically.
+In truth, no amount of computer power will change the fact that most numerical problems cannot be solved symbolically.
 You have to make approximations, and floating point arithmetic is the best general-purpose approximation idea ever devised.
+It will persist, but get hidden deeper in the machine.